aswinaus/ML/README.md

 # Machine Learning
-Machine Learning experiment tracking, model checkpointing
+Machine Learning experiment tracking, model checkpointing.

 **Document Classification Solution :**
 A dual encoder / zero-shot NLI-style classifier where the labels guide semantics.
 This is a semantic matching model — not a classification head